Chromium nitride: Synthesis

-It can also be synthesized by the Physical Vapour Deposition technique, such as Cathodic arc deposition.
+It can also be synthesized by physical vapor deposition techniques such as cathodic arc deposition.

 Applications

 CrN is used as a coating material for corrosion resistance and in metal forming and plastic moulding applications.
 CrN is often used on medical implants and tools.
 CrN is also a valuable component in advanced multicomponent coating systems, such as CrAlN, for hard, wear-resistant applications on cutting tools.

 Magnetism

 The fundamental materials physics of CrN, giving rise to its favorable properties, has been debated recently in high-profile scientific journals such as Nature Materials.
 In particular, the importance of magnetism in both the low temperature and the high temperature phases has been demonstrated by using quantum mechanical calculations of the compound's electronic structure.